mikelone/Miscellaneous-Python-scripts/README.md

 ###yahooUS_finance.py

-shows 4 stocks from yahoo finance on graph formant. shows the difference between the Dow and gold and the US dollar power shares.
+shows 4 stocks from yahoo finance on graph format. shows the difference between the Dow and gold and the US dollar power shares.

 ##How to run the file